What Is Trodelvy® (sacituzumab govitecan-hziy)?

 Triple-negative breast cancer is an aggressive form of breast cancer with limited treatment options.
 Chemotherapy has historically been the standard treatment for triple-negative breast cancer.
 Trodelvy offers another treatment option for people who continue to have active disease.1

-What is are the ingredients in Trodelvy?
+What are the ingredients in Trodelvy?

 The active ingredient in Trodelvy is sacituzumab govitecan-hziy.1,2